AutomateSecOps/BCNet-2025/README.md

 ## Requirements
 - Sign up for the [FREE Tines Community Edition](https://www.tines.com/pricing/)
+- Sign up for a free personal VirusTotal or URLScan.io API key.
 - Once signed into your Tines tenant, download and import the two Tines Stories under the [tines](tines) folder in this GitHub repo.

 That's it.